awsdocs/aws-lambda-developer-guide/doc_source/powershell-exceptions.md

 ## Function Error Handling<a name="powershell-custom-errors"></a>

-You can use custom errorTypes in your Lambda function and handle it directly \(Retry or Catch\) within an AWS Step Functions State Machine\.
+You can use a custom errorType in your Lambda function and handle function errors directly \(Retry or Catch\) within an AWS Step Functions State Machine\.
 For more information, see [Handling Error Conditions Using a State Machine](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-handling-error-conditions.html)\.

 Custom error handling makes it easier to create [serverless](https://aws.amazon.com/serverless) applications\.
 This feature integrates with all the languages that are supported by the Lambda [Programming Model](programming-model-v2.md)\.
 This allows you to design your application in the programming languages of your choice, mixing and matching as you go\.